n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awss3.md

 # AWS S3

-[AWS S3](https://aws.amazon.com/s3/){:target=_blank .external-link} node allows you to automate work in the AWS S3 platform and integrate AWS S3 with other applications. n8n has built-in support for a wide range of AWS S3 features, which includes basic operations like creating, getting, deleting, copying, uploading, and downloading folders, files, and buckets.
+AWS S3 node allows you to automate work in the AWS S3 platform and integrate AWS S3 with other applications. n8n has built-in support for a wide range of AWS S3 features, which includes basic operations like creating, getting, deleting, copying, uploading, and downloading folders, files, and buckets.

 On this page, you'll find a list of operations the AWS S3 node supports and links to more resources.